We believe that members of the Society, regardless of experience or role, should participate with a shared behavioural expectation. That we all:

 - Operate within the established guidelines of BFS and the framework of the law – upholding the objectives and principles of the society and the law as they apply to our events.
 We accept our legal and moral responsibilities to each other and the wider community.

-- Engage with BFS through the support channels in place – via the Board of Directors, Producer, Blues, Group Organisers and others holding specific roles within the society.
+- Engage with BFS through the support channels in place – via the Board of Directors, Event Coordinator, Blues, Group Organisers and others holding specific roles within the society.
 We recognise those whom we entrust with our safety and wellbeing, enabling them to fulfill that duty of care unhindered.